 PP20.
 Emphasising that those responsible for violations of international humanitarian law and violations and abuses of human rights must be held accountable,

 PP21.
-Calling on the Libyan authorities to take all steps necessary to investigate violations of international human rights law and reports of abuses of human rights, including torture, sexual and gender-based violence, and mistreatment in prisons and detention centres, and to hold those responsible to account,
+Calling on the Libyan authorities to take all steps necessary to investigate violations of international human rights law and international humanitarian law and abuses of human rights, including torture, sexual and gender-based violence, and mistreatment in prisons and detention centres, and to hold those responsible to account,

 PP22.
 Recalling the importance of the protection of children, as set out in relevant Security Council resolutions, and taking appropriate measures in this regard, expressing concern about reported violations and abuses against children in Libya in particular those involving the killing and maiming of children, the abductions of children, sexual violence committed against children, the recruitment or use of children, the denial of humanitarian access for children and attacks against schools and hospitals in violation of international law, and urging all parties to immediately end such practices,

 PP23.
 Reiterating its grave concern at the smuggling of migrants and refugees and human trafficking through Libya, and welcoming the work of UNSMIL in coordinating and supporting the provision of humanitarian assistance for refugees and migrants,

+PP23bis.
+Underlining the importance of an inclusive, comprehensive national reconciliation process, welcoming the support of the African Union in that regard and recognising the important role of regional organisations including the League of Arab States and the European Union,

 PP24.
-Recalling resolution 2532 (2020), expressing grave concern about the devastating impact of the COVID-19 pandemic in Libya and noting the restrictions on international travel caused by the COVID-19 pandemic,
+Recalling resolutions 2532 (2020) and 2565 (2021), expressing grave concern about the devastating impact of the COVID-19 pandemic in Libya,

 PP25.
-Reiterating its request that all Member States support fully the efforts of the Special Envoy of the Secretary-General and UNSMIL, calling on Member States to use their influence with the parties to bring about a lasting ceasefire and inclusive political process, recognising the important role of neighbouring countries and regional organisations, notably the African Union, League of Arab States and the European Union, further reiterating its call upon all parties to cooperate fully with the activities of UNSMIL, including taking all necessary steps to ensure the security and unhindered movement of United Nations and associated personnel and thanking the Government of Tunisia for its support,
+Reiterating its request that all Member States support fully the efforts of UNSMIL, calling on Member States to use their influence with the parties to implement fully the ceasefire, further reiterating its call upon all parties to cooperate fully with the activities of UNSMIL, including taking all necessary steps to ensure the security and unhindered movement of United Nations and associated personnel and thanking the Government of Tunisia for its support,

 PP26.
-Recalling the commitment of the participants of the Berlin Conference to refrain from interference in the armed conflict or in the internal affairs of Libya and their call on international actors to do the same,
+Recalling the commitment of the participants of the first and second Berlin Conferences to refrain from interference in the armed conflict or in the internal affairs of Libya and their call on international actors to do the same,

 PP27.
-Underscoring the importance of ensuring that existing sanctions measures are fully implemented and that violations are reported to the United Nations Sanctions Committee, established pursuant to resolution 1970 (2011), and recalling in that regard that individuals or entities engaging in, or providing support for, acts that threaten the peace, stability or security of Libya may be designated for targeted sanctions, pursuant to resolution 2441 (2018) and subsequent resolutions,
+Underscoring the importance of ensuring that existing sanctions measures are implemented fully and that violations are reported to the United Nations Sanctions Committee, established pursuant to resolution 1970 (2011),

-PP28.
-Calling for full compliance with the arms embargo by all Member States, in line with resolution 2441 (2018) and all of its subsequent and previous resolutions on the embargo, and further calling on all Member States not to intervene in the conflict or take measures that exacerbate the conflict,

 PP29.
 Recalling its determination in its resolution 2213 (2015) that the situation in Libya continues to constitute a threat to international peace and security,

 OP1.
-Decides to extend until 15 September 2021 the mandate of UNSMIL, as an integrated special political mission, in full accordance with the principles of national ownership, to exercise mediation and through its good offices to:
+Decides to extend until 15 September 2022 the mandate of UNSMIL, as an integrated special political mission, in full accordance with the principles of national ownership, to exercise mediation and through its good offices to: